Pfizer says Europe undermining drug innovation

-LONDON Europe is undermining drug innovation by cutting prices, raising barriers to new medicines and "freeloading" off others in Asia and the United States who are more willing to pay, the boss of Pfizer (PFE.N), the world's largest drugmaker, said.
+LONDON Europe is undermining drug innovation by cutting prices, raising barriers to new medicines and freeloading" off others in Asia and the United States who are more willing to pay, the boss of Pfizer, the world's largest drugmaker, said.

 European governments are sacrificing the long-term future of science in their countries for the sake of short-term budget cuts, chief executive Ian Read told Reuters on Monday.